ivans-innovation-lab/my-company-documentation/chapter3/infrastructure-as-code/public-cloud.md

 You can use:

-* CircleCI and Travis for private projects
+* CircleCI and Travis for closed/private projects
 * [Bitbucket](https://bitbucket.org/product) and [Bitbucket Pipelines](https://bitbucket.org/product/features/pipelines).
 Atlassian products are mature and very good integrated.
 * [Gitlab](https://about.gitlab.com/) unifies issues, code review, CI and CD into a single UI.
 GitLab provides efficient platform for software development and delivery, covering the entire lifecycle from idea to production.